 The PhD degree is offered in Educational Studies through a partnership established by St. Francis Xavier University, Mount Saint Vincent University, and Acadia University.
 An Inter-University Doctoral Administrative Committee (IDAC) jointly administers this research-oriented doctoral degree.
 Applicants are admitted to one university and graduate from their home institution.
 Students can focus their studies on one or more of six interrelated themes: curriculum studies, educational foundations and leadership, inclusive education, lifelong learning, literacies, and the psychological aspects of education.
 Together, the partner institutions determine regulations for students enrolled in the Interuniversity PhD in Educational Studies.
-Additional information is available at http://www.nsphdeducation.ca/en/home/default.aspx
+Additional information including rules and regulations are available in the Interuniversity PhD in Educational Studies handbook.